Transfer form the airport to your hotel in Warsaw. In the afternoon, a welcome dinner in a restaurant in historical Warsaw.

 In the morning, 6 o’clock at the latest, all the Ailing at the spring; here, wretched brass music compiled from a dozen or so caricatures in various tastes […] is played to the slowly perambulating Kur-gästs […] This promenade along the lovely avenue connecting the Anstalt with the town lasts usually until eight, depending on how many cupfuls one has to drink in the morning, then everyone (each to his own) goes off to breakfast. – After breakfast I usually go off for a stroll, walk until 12, at which time dinner must be eaten, because after dinner we go once again to the Brun.
 The afternoon […] is again sullied by music, and apart from that one walks around until evening.
 Like me, since I drink only two glasses of Lau-brun after dinner, so I go home early for supper, and after supper to sleep.’

 Enjoy the slow pace of Duszniki.
 We will definitely take a glance at Fryderyk Chopin’s Spa Theater where Chopin gave two concerts and the Chopin’s Monument.
-If activity is what you need, we can go to the Museum of Papermaking or join the locals for an evening of spa town dancing (a Polish version of romantic dancing).
+If you have free afternoon, we recommend the visit in the Museum of Papermaking where you will find the history of Polish paper industry.

 Overnight in Duszniki Zdrój.